Insourcing: Definition and Practical Examples

 Bringing activities in-house also has several potential disadvantages.
 One example is costs.
 Although not all companies see the benefit in producing in cheap labour countries, labour abroad is often cheaper for many companies.

 If the right capacities are not available in-house, the costs of bringing activities in-house can increase significantly.
 This will come at the cost of scarce resources such as time and money.
 Another disadvantage of insourcing is the fact that more tasks have to be performed, and that this may lead to a distraction from core activities.

 A design agency should not spend too much time on things like accounting or HR.
 After all, these activities do not add value to its core business.

 In recent years, companies’ approaches to strategy have significantly changed.
 They are increasingly aware that production in cheap labour countries is not always beneficial, so more and more companies start to create jobs in their home countries.

 This is particularly the case for the United States.
 Many US companies (such as General Motors) are bringing production activities back to the home country, and are reversing more and more decisions to outsource activities.

 This business activity is also popular in the IT world.
 This often concerns the insourcing of application or information systems development.

-Insourcing has gained significant worldwide popularity in recent years.
+Bringing activities and specialties in-house has gained significant worldwide popularity in recent years.
 In particular, companies that previously used cheap labour abroad are increasingly making the decision to relocate all production to their country of origin.
 This often benefits the country of origin.

 For example, companies bring jobs back and ensure that innovations and intellectual property remain in the country.
 Insourcing is also beneficial for the organisation itself: business communication improves, there is increased control over decision-making, and quality can be guaranteed.